ferneliusn/ferneliusn/README.md

 - Hello!
 I’m Nat Fernelius.
 - I’m interested in artificial intelligence, python/.NET development, LLMs, and econometrics.
-- Tax Technology and Tranformation Staff at Ernst and Young
+- I am currently a Tax Technology and Transformation Staff on the Alwin AI team at Ernst and Young.
 - I have experience with Python, C#, Tensorflow, Pytorch, Fortran, and Semantic Kernel Application Development.
 - I’m looking to collaborate on cutting-edge machine learning projects and meet other professionals in the field.
 - Feel free to reach out at my email: nataliafernelius@gmail.com